StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-reports/about-case-reports.md

 When displaying a report, users select [a case report template](../../../organization/configure-organization/manage-templates/case-report-templates/about-case-report-templates.md), which determines both the data displayed and its presentation.

-Users have access to the default template and all [additional case report templates that have been created](../../../organization/configure-organization/manage-templates/case-report-templates/create-a-case-report-template.md).
+Users have access to the default template and all [additional case report templates created](../../../organization/configure-organization/manage-templates/case-report-templates/create-a-case-report-template.md).

 ## Formats